-- A capital commitment to the Eastern Connecticut region in support of a new regional strategic plan
+- A capital commitment to the East Region to support carrying out a new regional strategic plan

 - An ongoing fund for medical staff development

 - Commitment to a trauma center at Backus, with a LIFE STAR helicopter permanently stationed at the hospital

 - Establishment of an extensive primary care and ambulatory care network, including surgical services